- 3.75k views

 A true winter wonderland, Switzerland offers exquisite mountains and countryside perfect for outdoor venturing.
 The towns of Bern, Lucerne, Interlake, Bernese Oberland, and Grindelwald will keep you plenty occupied with backpacking, hiking, snowboarding, skiing, canyoning, biking, and paragliding.
 Alternatively, you can trek the Swiss Alps and or take a Tour du Mont Blanc walk.
 However, nothing beats a day of skiing the Matterhorn, followed by a little indulgence at a Swiss spa and tastings of Swiss Chocolate.

-The Jordan Trail, a new 643 km hiking trail which follows ancient trading routes, is just one of the many incredible options in Jordan for adventurers seeking to combine a passion for the outdoors with fascinating history.
+The Jordan Trail, a new 643 km hiking trail that follows ancient trading routes, is just one of the many incredible options in Jordan for adventurers seeking to combine a passion for the outdoors with a fascinating history.
 Be one of the first to enjoy this minimally accessed world wonder before heading to some of Jordan’s timeless destinations.
 We recommend floating in the Dead Sea, canyoning and rappelling through Wadi Mujib, and cycling among interesting wildlife through Dana Biosphere Reserve and Wadi Rum.

 Following this guide of the best outdoor holiday destinations, we are hoping that 2020 will be your best year of travel yet.
 Whether you visit just one or all twelve of these destinations this year, checking these places off your bucket list is a must!